On the representation and learning of monotone triangular transport maps: Numerical experiments

-We consider a $3$-dimensional distribution defined as a mixture of Gaussians centered at the $8$ vertices of the hypercube $[-4,4]^3$, each with covariance matrix $I_{d}$.
-The weights of the mixture components were randomly sampled from a uniform distribution and normalized.
-Figure~\ref{fig:mog_truePDF} plots the one and two-dimensional marginals of the joint density $\pi$.
-To estimate $\pi$, we generate $n = 100$ training samples $\{\bx^{i}\}_{i=1}^{n} \sim \pi$ and use the \ALG algorithm to estimate the KR rearrangement that pushes forward $\pi$ to $\eta$.
-Figure~\ref{fig:mog_approxPDF} plots the marginals of $\widehat{\pi}$.
-Figure~\ref{fig:mog_negloglik} plots the mean negative log-likelihood of $\widehat{\pi}$ on a test set of $10^{5}$ samples for increasing sizes of the training set $n$.
-The performance of \ALG is compared to a non-adaptive method that approximates each map component with a total-degree $p$ expansion, i.e., a linear expansion in $k$ variables with all features in $\Lambda = \{\balpha \in \mathbb{N}_{0}^{k}, \|\balpha\|_{1} \leq p\}$.
-For each sample size $n$, \ALG consistently finds a better estimator of $\pi$ by identifying the necessary features to represent the map components.
+In this example, we evaluate the stability and accuracy of the \ALG algorithm for learning transport maps in the small sample regime.
+We consider a three-dimensional distribution $\pi$ defined as a mixture of Gaussians centered at the eight vertices of the hypercube $[-4,4]^3$, each with covariance matrix $I_{d}$.
+The weights of the mixture components are randomly sampled from a uniform distribution $\mathcal{U}([0,1])$ and then normalized so that $\int_{\R^3}\d\pi=1$.
+To estimate $\pi$, we generate a training sample $\{\bX^{i}\}_{i=1}^{n} \sim \pi$ and use the \ALG algorithm to estimate the KR rearrangement that pushes forward $\pi$ to $\eta$ using $5$-fold cross validation.